 As we rounded the corner and Kawela Bay came into view, our 12-year-old was a bit star-struck by the idea that Katniss Everdeen was once here.
 The Hunger Games trilogy is, in his words, “my favorite dystopian trilogy EVER.”
 He has never seen the movies but after watching the clips filmed here, the stories took on a new life for him.

 The final stop on our “walkabout” was The Banyan Tree.
 This magnificent tree needs only to be referred to as The Banyan Tree and everyone knows exactly which tree is being referenced.
 Once we arrived, the kids ran in every direction.
 They each picked a grove and became different things, from tigers to Tarzan, their imaginations ran wild.

-The tree and jungle around the tree was used repeatedly for filming during Lost Season One.
+The tree and jungle around the tree were used repeatedly for filming during Lost Season One.
 The polar bear scene and Sawyer’s torture scene are the two most popular talked about by locals.
-Our kids however, were most mesmerized by the fact that Pirates of the Caribbean IV used The Banyan Tree as the setting for the “Mermaid’s Lair.”
+Our kids, however, were most mesmerized by the fact that Pirates of the Caribbean IV used The Banyan Tree as the setting for the “Mermaid’s Lair.”
 It is said that the enormous lagoon set the studio built around the base of the tree took several months, but filming lasted just two days.

-To complete our picture perfect day, we ambled through vines out to the fruit stand on the main road, bought a huge ice cold coconut, and dined on its juices under the palms along the shore.
-We talked about setting and scene, protagonists and antagonists, character development and plot.
+To complete our picture perfect day, we ambled through vines out to the fruit stand on the main road, bought a huge ice-cold coconut, and dined on its juices under the palms along the shore.
+We talked about setting and scene, protagonists and antagonists, character development, and plot.
 We talked about happy endings versus cliff hangers and how much there is to imagine around every corner.